bvandewe/pyneuro/docs/mario-pizzeria.md

 ## 🎯 Business Overview

-Mario's Pizzeria is a local pizza restaurant that needs a digital ordering system to handle:
+**Mario's Pizzeria** is a local pizza restaurant that needs a digital ordering system to handle:

 - **Customer Orders**: Online pizza ordering with customizations
 - **Menu Management**: Pizza catalog with sizes, toppings, and pricing
 - **Kitchen Operations**: Order queue management and preparation workflow
 - **Payment Processing**: Multiple payment methods and transaction handling
 - **Customer Notifications**: SMS alerts for order status updates

+The pizzeria demonstrates how a simple restaurant business can be modeled using domain-driven design principles:

+- Takes pizza orders from customers
+- Manages pizza recipes and inventory
+- Cooks pizzas in the kitchen with capacity management
+- Tracks order status through complete lifecycle
+- Handles payments and customer notifications
+- Provides real-time status updates to customers and staff

 ## 🏗️ System Architecture